-- Lift with your knees, keep the object close to your body, and do not twist when lifting.
+- When lifting an object, lift with your knees, keep the object close to your body, and do not twist.

 - Quit smoking.
 Smoking impairs blood flow, resulting in oxygen and nutrient deprivation to spinal tissues.

-- Work with your doctor of chiropractic to ensure that your computer workstation is ergonomically correct.
+- Work with your chiropractor to ensure that your workstation is ergonomically correct.